Dicke superradiant enhancement of the heat current in circuit QED: Impact of a parasitic bath

-Panel (c) illustrates a scenario where \( T_0/T_{\rm h} = 1/3 \) and \( T_0/T_{\rm c} = 3 \).
+Panel (c) illustrates the high-temperature scenario where \( T_0/T_{\rm h} = 1/3 \) and \( T_0/T_{\rm c} = 3 \).
 In this case, the system has an effective temperature bigger than $T_0$, \( T_0/T^*\approx 0.57 \).
-Similar to the case in panel (a), a hot parasitic bath negatively impacts the heat current.
-If \( T_{\rm p} \approx T^* \approx 0.57 T_0 \), the heat current reverts to the value computed for independent atoms using Eq.~\eqref{eq:current_independent}.
-However, when the parasitic bath is sufficiently cold (\( T_0/T_{\rm p} \geq 3 \)), the heat current exhibits super-extensive scaling with \( N \).
-Despite this, there remains a discernible gap between the heat current \( \dot{Q}^{\rm ind}_{\rm h} \) and the one calculated using Eq.~\eqref{eq:Pdelta} by setting \( \bar{J} = N/2 \) (represented by black triangles).
-This gap exists because the effective temperature of the system is relatively high \( T_0/T^*\approx 0.6 \), and the parasitic bath serves to redistribute the population across various subspaces characterized by different values of \( J \).
+Similar to the case in panel (a), a hot parasitic bath (blue dots) negatively impacts the heat current.
+If \( T_{\rm p} \approx T^* \approx 0.57 T_0 \) (orange dots), the heat current reverts to the value computed for independent atoms using Eq.~\eqref{eq:current_independent}.
+However, when the parasitic bath is sufficiently cold (\( T_0/T_{\rm p} \geq 3 \), red and purple dots), the heat current exhibits super-extensive scaling with \( N \).

+Despite this, a discernible gap remains between the heat current \( \dot{Q}_{\rm h} \) calculated in the presence of the parasitic bath, and the ideal one without the parasitic bath calculated assuming Eq.~\eqref{eq:Pdelta} with \( \bar{J} = N/2 \) (represented by black triangles).
+This gap exists because the parasitic bath redistributes the population across various subspaces characterized by different values of \( J \), whereas in Eq.~(\ref{eq:Pdelta}) we assume that a single value of $\bar{J}=N/2$ is occupied.